galangajisusanto/qiscus-case-study/README.md

 ### Stack tech
 - MVVM design architecture
 - Reactive programming with combine
-- Buid UI using XiB
+- Build UI by using XiB

 ###Note for testing the app